Blood-brain barrier dysfunction in cardiovascular disease

 PhD Scholarship details

-Funding: $27,082 per annum (2018 rate) indexed annually.
+Funding: $27,596 per annum indexed annually.
 The living allowance scholarship is for 3.5 years and the tuition fee scholarship is for four years.
-Scholarships also include up to $1,500 relocation allowance if applicable.

 Available to: Domestic students